Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 This mode is capable to display a simple separator line, where one entire tile can have at most a single color with some limitations (symmetric layout).

-An important underlaying feature is the capability to reload the entire 16 color palette from either ROM or RAM, thus supporting the use of multiple color sets (or distinct palette effects) in separate vertical regions of the display.
+An important underlying feature is the capability to reload the entire 16 color palette from either ROM or RAM, thus supporting the use of multiple color sets (or distinct palette effects) in separate vertical regions of the display.